02 Aug Friends of Cyrus opens a Children’s ABA Therapy Clinic in Middlesex County!

 FOC’s first ABA clinic is the brainchild of FOC co-founders Kamelia Kameli and Daren Singhani, along with Kassi Metz and Diana Martin, two of FOC’s most passionate and industrious BCBA’s.

-Below, Kassi and Diana introduce themselves and talk about what’s on the horizon.
+Below, Kassi and Diana introduce themselves and talk about what the clinic offers.

 The clinic is based inside Immaculate Conception School in Spotswood.
 We are thankful to the Diocese of Metuchen for supporting this endeavor and housing our services!